- UCAS course code

 In recognition of the significant disruption to studies this year, applicants offers conditions will not state a requirement to obtain a Pass in the practical element of any science A-levels for 2022.
 This requirement is waived, including those sitting International A-levels.

 Contextual offer: AAB-ABC (including specific subjects).

 Typical WP++ Contextual offer: ABB-ABD (including specific subjects).

 Unit grade information

-Applicants must demonstrate a broad general education including acceptable levels of Literacy and Numeracy, equivalent to at least Grade C or 4 in GCSE/iGCSE English Language and Mathematics.
-GCSE/iGCSE English Literature will not be accepted in lieu of GCSE/iGCSE English Language.
+Applicants must demonstrate a broad general education including acceptable levels of Literacy and Numeracy, equivalent to at least Grade 4 or C in GCSE/IGCSE English Language and Mathematics.
+GCSE/IGCSE English Literature will not be accepted in lieu of GCSE/IGCSE English Language.